sebastianlarisch/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 {% info_block infoBox "Incremental sync" %}

-An *incremental sync* is a sync that only processes the data records that have changed (created or modified) since the last time the integration ran as opposed to processing the entire data set every time.
+An *incremental sync* is a sync that only processes the data records that have changed (created or modified) since the last time the integration ran as opposed to processing the entire dataset every time.

 {% endinfo_block %}